-The main circumstance when you would need car insurance even before you have a license is if you own your own car, whether it was a gift from a parent or something you bought in advance of getting your license.
+The main circumstance when you would need car insurance with a learners permit is if you own your own car, whether it was a gift from a parent or something you bought in advance of getting your license.

 Car insurance is required in nearly every state, and in most cases you'll need to buy a policy before you can register a vehicle with your state and get license plates.

 Unfortunately, car insurance is very expensive for young or inexperienced drivers.
 We found that car insurance for 16-year-olds costs much more than a 30-year-old for the same level of coverage.

 Can you register a car without a driver’s license?

 You can purchase a vehicle with just a driver’s permit since a license is not necessary to buy a car.
 However, proof of auto insurance or financial responsibility is a requirement for vehicle registration in most states.
 This means that if you are uninsured or have a learner’s permit, you could purchase a vehicle, but it would serve little purpose, as you couldn’t drive it on public roads.